VojtekLukas/english-for-designers/index.md

 ![Hi thats me](/portret2.jpg)
 ## you want to know me better?
-Here is my story or my work if you are interested
+You can read my story or just take a look at my work

 - [My Story](/aboutme.md) <!-- Step out of this folder and link to your home page.
 See: Step 2 -->
 - [My work](../work.md)